poboisvert/PyBer/README.md

 <img src="https://github.com/poboisvert/PyBer_Analysis/blob/main/analysis/PyBer_fare_summary.png?raw=true" width="450" />

 In order to asses the market activity, the figure show the price evolution from 2019-01-01 to 2019-04-28 for the three regions.
-The information that we can conclude is the fares by city are not increasing.
+The information that we can conclude that the totalfares by city seems to be steady without drastic increase.

 ## Total drivers